yutian929/OnlineAnySeg/README.md

 ## 3. Running
 ### Run a given sequence (demo)
-Here we introduce how to run a given sequence (ScanNet, SceneNN or customized sequence).
+In this section, we introduce how to run a given sequence (ScanNet, SceneNN or custom sequence).

 (Step 1) To segment a given sequence, and save detected 2D masks as well as corresponding CLIP features to the specified dir, you can run the following command:
 ```